microsoft/sarif-sdk/docs/Producing effective SARIF.md

 'contextRegion' provides users with a broader view of the result location.
 Typically, it consists of a range starting a few lines before 'region' and ending a few lines after.
 Again, if a SARIF viewer has access to the artifact, it can display it, and highlight the context region (perhaps in a lighter shade than the region itself).
 This isn't terribly useful since the user can already see the whole file, with the 'region' already highlighted.
 But if 'contextRegion' has a 'snippet' property, then even a viewer without access to the artifact can display a few lines of code surrounding the actual result, which is helpful to users.

-If the SARIF validator reports that 'contextRegion' is present but 'region' is absent, then it's possible that the tool should have populated 'region' rather than 'contextRegion', or that it simply neglected to populate 'region'.
 If the validator reports that 'contextRegion' is not a proper superset of 'region', then it's possible that the tool reversed 'region' and 'contextRegion'.
-If 'region' and 'contextRegion' are identical, the tool should simply omit 'contextRegion'.
+If 'region' and 'contextRegion' are identical, the tool should simply omit 'contextRegion'

 #### Messages